joes0451/ADev/ReadMe.txt

 		"Run", "Attach", "Stop" and "Hot Reload" buttons are available.
 		"Hot Reload" is only enabled if you select "Run" and the build type is set to "debug" in config.properties.

-		--NOTE-- "Hot Reload" still needs more work when used with the Flutter debugger.

 		When using Run it's important to use Stop to kill the background daemon Thread when you're finished.